albarivas/ready-to-fly-sdk/README.md

 ### Configuring Slack app at api.slack.com

 1. Open [https://api.slack.com/apps/new](https://api.slack.com/apps/new) and choose **From an app manifest**
-2. Select the workspace you created in the Prerequisites section
+1. Select the workspace you created in the Prerequisites section
-3. Copy the contents of [manifest.yml](./apps/ready-to-fly-sdk/manifest.YAML) into the text box that says **Enter app manifest below** and click _Next_
+1. Copy the contents of [manifest.json](./apps/ready-to-fly-sdk/manifest.json) into the text box that says **Enter app manifest below** and click _Next_
-4. Review the configuration and click _Create_
+1. Review the configuration and click _Create_
+1. Replace APP_ID on the app manifest with the Id of your app and save changes.
+You can copy it from the URL for the app in api.slack.com.
-5. In _Basic Information_ scroll down to the _Display Information_ section.
+1. In _Basic Information_ scroll down to the _Display Information_ section.
 Upload a picture for the app.
 You can use [this logo](./airplaneLogo.png)
+1. In _Basic Information_ Generate an app level token for the connections.write scope
-6. Now click _Install App_ on the left menu.
+1. Now click _Install App_ on the left menu.
 Then click the _Install to Workspace_ button and then click on _Allow_

-### Deploying the app using a Salesforce Non-scratch org (or a Trailhead Playground)
+### Preparing the Slack app metadata before deploy

 1. Clone the ready-to-fly-sdk repository

 ```
 git clone https://github.com/trailheadapps/ready-to-fly-sdk
 ```

+1. Open [ReadyToFlyPlaceHolder.slackapp-meta.xml](./force-app/main/default/slackapps/ReadyToFlyPlaceHolder.slackapp-meta.xml) and modify the secrets that you can copy from the _Basic Information_ tab of your app at api.slack.com.
+Rename the file to be called `ReadyToFlyPlace.slackapp-meta.xml`.
+This file is ignored and won't be commited to the repo.

+### Deploying the app using a Salesforce Non-scratch org or a Trailhead Playground

 1. Authenticate to your Salesforce org and set as default: